anonymousdeep/ALNN-GRU/README.md

 ![](assets/nzamba8.jpg)

 # Steps to follow to launch the model
+1. Get the MIMIC-3 database from https://physionet.org/content/mimiciii/1.4/ and place it in the data directory
-1. Run features_selection.py for data extraction
+2. Run features_selection.py for data extraction
 3. Run preprocessing.py to get the inputs and target features